 When the people of Chitilul approached the CCDA for support, the organization worked out a deal that combined the resources of five member communities with a grant from the local Catholic parish and a loan from a new rotating land credit fund created by the 1996 peace accords between the Guatemalan government and left-wing rebels.

 Today El Paraíso is a legally constituted cooperative with membership in the CCDA.
 The CCDA has since acquired 8 more land parcels for its members that have also begun to produce high quality coffee for export to Canada.

 Currently El Paraíso produces about 60,000 lbs. of coffee per year.
 Many of the beans are sold by the cooperative on the domestic market or to intermediaries.
-The cooperative’s best organic beans are purchased by the CCDA to be marketed internationally and within Guatemala as “Café Justicia” – a Fair-Trade Plus coffee brand.
-Café Justicia is imported to Canada by the BC Central America Student Alliance (BC CASA) which pays the CCDA approximately 35% higher than the standard fair trade price for the El Paraíso Coffee.
+The cooperative’s best organic beans are purchased by the CCDA to be marketed internationally and within Guatemala as “Café Justicia” (Hoo-Stee-Cee-A) – a Fair-Trade Plus coffee brand.
+Café Justicia is imported to Canada by the BC Central America Solidarity Alliance (BC CASA) which serves as the distributor of the CCDA’s Cafe Justicia in Canada..

 It is processed to the parchment level on the plantation using the wet processing method and cement drying patios.
 To avoid polluting the river with organic waste, the cooperative has built a series of “sinks” in its drainage canal where the husked cherries are trapped and later used as organic fertilizer.
 The parchment coffee is then taken to a larger coffee mill belonging to the Federation of Guatemalan Coffee Cooperatives to be transformed into “oro,” packaged and shipped to Canada.